-We present here a net worth by age percentile calculator for the United States in 2016.
-Enter a net worth and the age of the primary earner in the household and we’ll estimate which percentile it fell into, down to the closest 1%.
-We’ll also provide our estimate of the number of households matching the bracket’s wealth breakpoint.
+This page contains a net worth by age percentile calculator for the United States in 2016.
+Enter net worth and the age of a household primary earner for a net worth percentile estimate, down to the closest 1%.
+We’ll also provide our estimate of the number of similar households by net worth and age.

 Net Worth By Age Calculator for the United States

 What is the Average Net Worth By Age Group in America?
-(And Median)
+(And Median Net Worth by Age)

 There are enough data-points to make a reasonably accurate guess at an average and median for our selected age groups.
-And, by popular demand, here are the numbers without primary residence equity as well (although you should generally include your primary residence in your net worth calculation):
+We’ve calculated the numbers with and without primary residence equity (although you should generally include your primary residence in your net worth calculation):

 |Age of Household Head||Average Wealth||Median Wealth||Average Wealth (No House)||Median Wealth (No House)|

-And here it is in easy-to-share visible form (this time only counting primary home value):
+And here are net worth by age breakdowns in easy-to-share visible form (this time only counting primary home value):

 For past comparisons, check out our archived calculator for 2013.

 Accredited Investors in America Based on Net Worth and Age